plone/plone.outputfilters/plone/outputfilters/README.txt

 With both Archetypes TextFields and the RichText field of ``plone.app.textfield``, this transform is typically applied when the field value is first accessed.
-The result of the transform is then cached until the value is replaced.
+The result of the transform is then cached in a volatile attribute for an hour or until the value is replaced.

 Included Filters